sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

 Functionalities
 ===================
-Data connector has several functions you can perform to gain insight on the data downloaded from Spotify.
+Connector has several functions you can perform to gain insight on the data downloaded from Spotify.

 Connector.info
 ------------------